jiayiderekchen/Loss-estimation-database-Development/README.md

 # Loss estimation Database Development and Optimization

+* Disclaimer: none of the data or models used in this repository are related to any physical entities.
+It’s just a showcase of my personal work.

 This is a end-to-end production level project regarding the construction and development of P&C database, as well as work with data objects, run SQL queries, design functions, etc.

 In this project, I completed three major goals: